mozumder/postoffice/README.md

     % pip install -r requirements.txt

-(Hint: use a Python virtualenvironment so you don't clobber the base python instlalation)
+(Hint: use a Python virtual environment so you don't clobber the base python instlalation)

 Inside this directory, create a .env vile with some basic information to run Django: